nawalkavi/Hangman/README.md

 Run the main.py file inside the installation folder to play.
 The game will open in a new program window. <br />

 /// Credits /// <br />
-Game director and executive producer: Nawal Kavi <br />
+Game director & executive producer: Nawal Kavi <br />
-Music co-producer: Caitlin Campbell <br />
-Art director: Luíza Mayrink Orgado <br />
+Lead artist & designer: Luíza Mayrink Orgado <br />